 Have you ever found a baby bird lost from their nest?
 A lovely beautiful Dove Baby Bird.
 I did this morning.
 Mother Dove waiting in nest about 14 ft straight up wondering how she is going to retrieve her baby.
 Two Shelties barking and running around with wonderment trying to retrieve the baby.

 My Sheltie, Lily, banging my door, barked in a stressful way until I followed her out to see what the happening was.
 I found the Baby Dove.
 My heart broke wondering if the baby had fallen more than 14 ft to a concrete patio and damaged for life.
 My Shelties, Lily and Shadow and myself went into panic mode.
-I called my son, Chris, only to find out he was an hour away. i called my other son, Jon, with same result.
+I called my son, Chris, only to find out he was an hour away.
+I called my other son, Jon, with same result.
 I called my busy husband and he didn’t have much choice but to come home to help since he didn’t think I was thinking well in my emotional fervor.
 A Baby Dove escaped from the nest and he must pick it up and help.

-I made a call to Debi, another Lily, trying to prepare as a teacher for her first week of school.
+I made a call to Debi, another Lily, trying to prepare as a teacher for her second week of school.
 I tell her I am sending fallen baby bird to her to feed and help.
 She said, “Me?
 Why me?”
 Ok, ok, ok, she said I will find the Vet Tech (VT) teacher and see what she says.
 Whee, finally, some help.
 Almost time for school to start.
 Our time is short.
 We must act.
 VT said, Baby Dove is in good shape.
 Must go back in nest.
 Here comes Debi.
 Out comes the folding ladder.
 Two unskilled ladder techs, Debi and myself.
 Help someone.
 OK, we got help.
 Ladder up.
 Mother Dove in nest.
 Now what?
-Call VT how can we put baby in nest with Mother there.
+Call to VT, how can we put baby in nest with Mother there.
 “Go forward,” she says.
 “Mother will fly away and come back.
-Just an ‘Old wise fable that Mother Bird won’t come back to nest if we touch it.’
+Just an ‘old wive’s fable that Mother Bird won’t come back to nest if we touch it.’
 O, by the way, it took us ten minutes to locate the VT on phone after the bird just left her precious hands.
 And, that was with the help of other school staff.
 School went into Vet ER for Baby Dove.

 Forward, we went.
 Into nest went Baby Dove with no Mom.
 Debi got back to school in the nick of time for students.
 I waited by window to see if Mother would return.
 SHE DID!
 She flew in and out of nest all day with food.